anxmesh/Python-Projects/Rain Alert/readme.md

 the weather ID is checked, and if any ID signifiying rain exists in the 12 hours, a text message is sent to your personal phone number as specified in the code reminding you to carry an umbrella 🌂.
 <br> Automated using <a href="https://www.pythonanywhere.com"> PythonAnywhere. </a>

+<br><br> Note!
+For the code to work you need to replace all the placeholders with your own details. e.g. account_sid, lat/lon, from/to phone numbers.